AnirudhBadri/corda/docs/source/hello-world-contract.rst

 Controlling IOU evolution
 -------------------------
-What would a valid contract for an ``IOUState`` look like?
-For our CorDapp, we only want to allow the creation of IOUs, rather than their transfer or redemption.
-We can enforce this behaviour by imposing the following constraints:
+What would a good contract for an ``IOUState`` look like?
+There is no right or wrong answer - it depends on how you want your CorDapp to behave.

+For our CorDapp, let's impose the constraint that we only want to allow the creation of IOUs.
+We don't want nodes to transfer them or redeem them for cash.
+One way to enforce this behaviour would be by imposing the following constraints:

-* An IOU transaction should consume zero inputs, and create one output of type ``IOUState``
+* A transaction involving IOUs must consume zero inputs, and create one output of type ``IOUState``
-* The transaction should also include a ``Create`` command, indicating the transaction's intent
+* The transaction should also include a ``Create`` command, indicating the transaction's intent (more on commands shortly)
-* For the output IOU state:
+* For the transactions's output IOU state:

   * Its value must be non-negative
   * Its sender and its recipient cannot be the same entity
-  * All of its participants (i.e. both the sender and the recipient) must be signers on the transaction
+  * All the participants (i.e. both the sender and the recipient) must sign the transaction

+Let's write a contract that enforces these constraints.

 Defining IOUContract
 --------------------

 The Create command
 ^^^^^^^^^^^^^^^^^^
-Let's start defining our contract.
-The first thing we would like to do is add a *command*.
-Commands allow us to achieve two things:
+The first thing our contract needs is a *command*.
+Commands serve two purposes:

-* Fork the execution of ``verify``, allowing us to perform different types of verification on transactions with different intents
+* They indicate the transaction's intent, allowing us to perform different verification given the situation

-  * For example, a transaction proposing the creation of an IOU will have to satisfy different constraints to one proposing the redemption of an IOU
+  * For example, a transaction proposing the creation of an IOU could have to satisfy different constraints to one redeeming an IOU

-* Attach required signers to the transaction
+* They allow us to define the required signers for the transaction

-  * In the case of IOU creation, we're going to impose the constraint that both the sender and the recipient must sign.
-An IOU transfer might instead require a transaction from the current holder of the IOU only
+  * For example, IOU creation might require signatures from both the sender and the recipient, whereas the transfer of an IOU might only require a signature from the IOUs current holder

-Let's update the definition of ``TemplateContract`` in TemplateContract.java or TemplateContract.kt to define an ``IOUContract`` with a ``Create`` command:
+Let's update the definition of ``TemplateContract`` (in TemplateContract.java/TemplateContract.kt) to define an ``IOUContract`` with a ``Create`` command:

 .. container:: codeset